Jayaprakashkumar/Letter_game/README.md

 # Letter_game

-To run the python file in comman prompt:  C:\python27\python.exe game.py
+To run the python file :
+1. comman prompt:  C:\python27\python.exe guess.py

-Or use the pycharm software.
+2. use the pycharm software.

 Four letter word finder using Python